wbcomdesigns/BuddyPress-Activity-Share/readme.txt

 == Changelog ==

 = 2.0.0 =
-* * Enhancement - Improve Backend UI where you can all wbcom plugin's settings at one place. #31
+* Enhancement - Improve Backend UI where you can manage all wbcom plugin's settings at one place. #31

 = 1.2.2 =
 * Fix - Compatibility with BuddyPress 4.1.0. #29